AdobeDocs/commerce-admin.en/help/getting-started/store-details.md

    - Credit Memo and Credit Memo Comments
    - RMA, RMA Authorization, RMA Admin Comments, and RMA Customer Comments ![Adobe Commerce](../assets/adobe-logo.svg) (Adobe Commerce only)

-1. Starting with **Order**, expand the section for each message and make sure that the correct sender is selected.
+1. Starting with **[!UICONTROL Order]**, expand the section for each message and make sure that the correct sender is selected.

     ![Sales configuration - sales emails](./assets/sales-emails-order.png)<!-- zoom -->

-1. When complete, click **Save Config**.
+1. When complete, click **[!UICONTROL Save Config]**.

 For more information about the Sales Emails configuration options, see the [Configuration Reference Guide](https://docs.magento.com/user-guide/configuration/sales/sales-emails.html).

 ## Contact Us form

 The _Contact Us_ link in the footer of the store is an easy way for customers to keep in touch with you.
 Customers can complete the form to send a message to your store.
-A standard Commerce installation displays the default _Contact Us_ form.
+A standard [!DNL Commerce] installation displays the default _Contact Us_ form.
 After submitting the form, a thank-you message appears

 It is important to understand that the default Contact Us form is rendered directly from code rather than from a CMS page.